-Levi's® is an American staple.
-Levi's Jeans have been an integral part of our culture since the late 1800's, and their fame quickly spread across the world to become one of the best known, most worn denim jeans.
-Levi's Jeans has grown from working men's Levi's Jeans into a cowboy's Levi's Jeans, a fashion Levi's Jean, a dress-up Levi's Jean, a go-to casual Levi's Jean, and "so much more than jeans" Levi's Jeans.
-Every Levi's jean has a story, find your story with Sheplers!
+Levi's® Jeans are an American staple.
+They have been an integral part of our culture since the late 1800's, and their fame quickly spread across the world to become one of the best known, most worn denim jeans.
+Levi's Jeans has grown from working men's jeans into a cowboy's jeans, a fashion jean, a dress-up jean, a go-to casual jean and so much more.
+Every pair of Levi's has a story; find your story with Sheplers!

 Levi Strauss - Company History,

 Levi's Jeans have forever been an essential wardrobe piece - from miners, cowboys, movie stars, and musicians, to our casual Fridays and date night jean ensembles.
 Levis® empowers you to wear your jeans your way.

 Levis® started from humble beginnings.
 In 1853, nearing the end of the California Gold Rush, German immigrant Levi Strauss moved to San Francisco.
 There, Strauss helped his sister & her husband, Fanny & David Stern, with their dry goods business.
 Eventually, Levi Strauss tried his hand at his own wholesale company, which he named Levi Strauss.
 Ultimately, David Stern joined Strauss' wholesale business.
 The Levi Strauss Company sold many dry goods, but invested heavily in production of the denim work pant.
 The wholesale business focused on the needs of miners, other merchants, and peddlers.